surniaulula/wpsso/README.md

 <li><a href="https://wpsso.com/extend/plugins/wpsso-ssb/?utm_source=wpsso-readme">WPSSO Social Sharing Buttons Pro</a></li>
 <li><a href="https://wpsso.com/extend/plugins/wpsso-tune-image-editors/?utm_source=wpsso-readme">WPSSO Tune WP Image Editors Pro</a> &mdash; <em>recommended for best social images</em></li>
 </ul>

+<h3>Coded for Performance</h3>

+<p>WPSSO Core make full use of all available caching techniques &mdash; even using advanced caching techniques like pre-seeding the cache in background.
+WPSSO Core and its add-ons use only the library files and object classes they need, keeping their code small, fast and light.
+All code is fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

+<h3>Highly Customizable</h3>

+<p>WPSSO Core offers hundreds of filter hooks to customize its behavior and output, provides extensive developer documentation with examples, includes dozens of 3rd party integration modules in the Pro version, and offers several optional Free and Pro add-ons to extend WPSSO Core's features.</p>

 <h2>Installation</h2>